The International Trade Blog arrow Export Compliance

 What Is EEI?

-There are many other nuances of when an AES filing is required, so if you aren’t sure when to file, download our free white paper:
+There are many other nuances of when an AES filing is required, so if you aren’t sure when to file, download our free guide:

 The Census Bureau uses these filings to calculate U.S. trade statistics, and Customs and Border Protection (CBP) uses the data to help ensure compliance with U.S. export regulations.